-River got its name from fossils – ancient shells.
+The river got its name from fossils – ancient shells.

-Shell Creek Road meadows are included in the following list:
+These meadows are included in the following list:

-Although California is one of states in the United States of America, Americans often compare it to a separate country, e.g. “if California would be a country, it would have the eighth largest economy in the world”.
+Although California is one of the states in the United States of America, Americans often compare it to a separate country, e.g. “if California would be a country, it would have the eighth largest economy in the world”.
 We can go on with this comparison – California has more landmarks and attractions than many large countries of the world.

-Biotope is rather small area with uniform environmental conditions and specific community of life.
-Wondermondo describes biotopes and ecosystems which have striking looks, look very beautiful or have other unusual characteristics.
+Biotope is a rather small area with uniform environmental conditions and a specific community of life.
+Wondermondo describes biotopes and ecosystems which have striking looks, look very beautiful, or have other unusual characteristics.

 Winner of the Best Guidebook Award from Outdoor Writers Association of California!
 San Luis Obispo County is located where the white sand beaches of Central California merge with the dramatic Big Sur coastline.
-Ranging inland from the Pacific Ocean are oak-studded hills, verdant farmland, pristine mountain lakes, and the 5,000-foot Santa Lucia Range of the Los Padres National Forest.
+Ranging inland from the Pacific Ocean is oak-studded hills, verdant farmland, pristine mountain lakes, and the 5,000-foot Santa Lucia Range of the Los Padres National Forest.